Triang-jyed-driung/Adaptive-BVP/README.md

 ```

 This Python program contains 2 main functions, `LinearBVPSolver` for linear BVPs, and `NewtonNonlinearSolver` for nonlinear BVPs.

+## This project is solely for academic purpose and is _NOT_ ready for serious scientific computing or for production use. ##

+Tested with:
+- Windows 10
+- Python 3.11.2
+- Numpy 1.24.2
+- Matplotlib 3.7.1
+Other versions are likely to work as well.

 ## Linear solver